NolieRavioli/f007th-wrapper/README.md

 # tempData
-For temp monitoring and control using [f007th-send](https://github.com/alex-konshin/f007th-rpi)
+For temp monitoring and control using [f007th-send](https://github.com/alex-konshin/f007th-rpi) by `alex-konshin`.

+Using raspberry pi 4 on Linux ras4 6.1.21-v8+ #1642 SMP PREEMPT Mon Apr  3 17:24:16 BST 2023 aarch64 GNU/Linux

 ## Installation
 Make a user called `nolan` and do: